Schedule of Activities

 Learn about plants, trees, woody shrubs, and the invasive pests, paths, and diseases that affect them from local naturalist and Nottingham Trails Committee co-chair Tom Eid and Nottingham Conservation Commission member Cheryl Smith.

-• Guided Walk: Animal Track & Sign
+• Animal Tracks & Sign

-Time: 10:30 AM — 12:00 PM | Location: Marston Farm Trail Kiosk
+Time: 10:30 AM — 12:00 PM | Location: Marston Farm Trail Kiosk (Marston Farm)

 Leader: Kristen Lamb | Capacity: 15